 Please send a very short text about your main research interests relating to this workshop directly to Maya M. Carroll: email@example.com

-Maya Matilda Carroll is a choreographer, dancer, mentor and teacher, based in Berlin since 2004.
-In the past thirteen years Maya has created over 30 works from solo to extended group pieces.
-She has collaborated with dancers, visual artists, poets, musicians, actors, opera singers and amateurs, in Europe and worldwide.
+Maya M. Carroll is an independent choreographer, performer, mentor and teacher, based in Berlin since 2004.
+In the past fourteen years Maya has created over 30 works from solo to extended group pieces.
+She has collaborated with artists and performers from diverse backgrounds; dancers, visual artists, poets, musicians, actors, opera singers, stage and light designers.
 Maya has been making dance independently as well as being commissioned to create pieces for state theaters, independent companies and dance academies.
-She leads classes and workshops in Europe and abroad, extensively developing her teaching methods alongside her artistic work.
-In 2011 Maya formed The Instrument with her partner, composer / musician Roy Carroll.
-Her work is anchored in the meeting point between the palpable and imagined; drawn from and towards the body's memory, social roots and myth, pluralities and singularities in humans and environment.
-Dance background: between 1997-2000 Maya danced in Muza dance company, Tel-Aviv, Israel.
+Her work is anchored in the meeting point between the tangible and imagined; reality and myth, drawn from and towards the limitless expression of the dancing body.
+In 2011 Maya formed The Instrument with her partner, composer and musician Roy Carroll.
+Dance background: Between 1997-2000 Maya danced in Muza dance company, Tel-Aviv, Israel.
 She collaborated with choreographer Lara Barsacq over five years (Tel-Aviv - Paris).
 Between 2000-2003 Maya danced in Batsheva Ensemble company, directed by Ohad Naharin.
 She also danced works choreographed by Anat Danieli, Sharon Eyal and Arkadi Zaides to name a few.
 In 2005 Maya joined Research Project with Sasha Waltz & Guests in Berlin.
 Since 2013 she collaborates with choreographer and director Julyen Hamilton.
-She joined his company Allen`s Line in their last two pieces Goat Ocean and Mud Like Gold. theinstrument.org
+She joined his company Allen's Line in three pieces; Goat Ocean, Mud Like Gold and The Light from Beneath Reaches. theinstrument.org